eigenbahr/hyrax-edl/README.md

 the EDL app's client id (unreadable), and the app's password.
 The make target will create a new file `user-access.xml` using the values you've supplied.

+### Add data

+To test with specific data, place it in the `mydata` subdirectory of the project.
+This will be mounted into the container and be available to Hyrax at the top-level.

 ### Run the Hyrax container